 \begin{proof}[Proof of Theorem \ref{thm:BarHomologyIndec}] To make use of Lemma \ref{lem:EtaOnFrees}, choose a simplicial resolution $\gR_\bullet \to \gR$ as in Section \ref{sec:FreeRes}.
 Such a resolution can be picked naturally in $\gR$ by taking the thick monadic bar resolution.
 Then we have a commutative diagram

-where the right vertical equality comes from the fact that $Q^{E_k}$ commutes with geometric realisation, and the left vertical equality follows from Lemma \ref{lem:monad-functors-geomrel} and commuting two geometric realisations.
+where the right vertical equality comes from the fact that $Q^{E_k}$ commutes with geometric realization, and the left vertical equality follows from Lemma \ref{lem:monad-functors-geomrel} and commuting two geometric realizations.
 The map induced by $\epsilon$ is a weak equivalence by Lemma \ref{lem:thick-geom-rel-cofibrations}.
 The lower map is a weak equivalence by Lemma \ref{lem:EtaOnFrees}, as each $\gR_p$ is a free $E_k$-algebra.
 This proves Theorem \ref{thm:BarHomologyIndec}.\end{proof}